openweb3-io/miniapps/apps/docs/platform/migrating-from-vk.md

   const { sign, ...signParams } = await bridge.send('VKWebAppGetLaunchParams');
 ```

-### Telegram
+### Openweb3

 #### Backend

-Telegram has similar mechanism.
+Openweb3 has similar mechanism.
 But instead of manual validation you can use package `@tma.js/init-data-node` to validate `initData`,
 using secret key, provided `@BotFather`.

 ```ts